headerheader

 All you need to know about free universities in Germany that have degree programs in English - not only for international students

 Germany's public universities have tuition-free study programs that are in English!
-You don't have to be fluent or even have ever studied German to come study in Germany.
+You don't have to be fluent in German, or even have studied it, to study in Germany.

-International students have 240 universities in Germany with more than 2,000 English-language bachelor's and master's programs to choose from!
+International students have 290 universities in Germany with 2747 English-language bachelor's and master's programs to choose from!

-It can be daunting to get up and move to a different country with a completely different culture and language, but having your study program taught in a foreign language shouldn't be another added stress, especially if you are a beginner or have no German skills.
-Having the comfort of studying in a more familiar language eases the transition of going to a new place for your studies.
-We understand that searching for the perfect university can be overwhelming, so let us break down the many options you have available to you to study in Germany, in a language you're comfortable with, for FREE!
+It can be daunting to pick up and move to another country with a completely different culture and language, but studying in a foreign language shouldn't be an added stress, especially if you're a beginner or don't speak German.
+The comfort of studying in a more familiar language makes the transition to a new place to study easier.
+We understand that finding the perfect university can be overwhelming, so let us break down the many options available to you to study in Germany, in a language you're comfortable with, for FREE!

 Check out our Video Course (64 min.) on "How to write a Letter of Motivation"